Ambro17/graphql-schema-diff/README.md

 Logo arrows were adapted from the work of [Paul Verhulst @ The Noun Project](https://thenounproject.com/paulverhulst/)

-## Contributions
+## Contributors
-Bug reports, Feature requests or pull request are always welcome!
+- @Checho3388: Added the whole `evaluate_diff` functionality.
+Thank you!

+You can contribute reporting bugs, writing issues or pull requests for any new features!